nlesc-sigs/current/granted/machine-learning.md

 <!--  help text goes here  -->
 mlpr@esciencecenter.nl

-## SIG outcomes in the period April 2024 - October 2024 (for existing SIGs)
+## SIG outcomes in the period April 2023 - October 2023 (for existing SIGs)
 <!--  As a simple list of activities in this period is enough.  -->

 - **Form**: Bi-weekly sessions
 - **Content**: Sessions time is usually divided between discussing issues in projects (if any) and following a topic of current interest.
-External speakers are hihgly encouraged.
+External speakers were highly encouraged and present.
 ## Plans for the period
 <!--  help text goes here  -->
 In this section, list what plans you have for this SIG.
 Describe each plan according to the following format: